Feiiish/Harmony5-AccountBook-Application/README.md

 An screenshot for currency page.
 The currency subscription board and currency card were displayed.

 <img width="438" height="944" alt="Screenshot_20251230221821964" src="https://github.com/user-attachments/assets/bcbcbecc-8f1c-4070-8079-3ec930d7d16c" />

-Running on the HarmonyOS Emulator
-This project supports running on the HarmonyOS emulator (6.0.0 or above) provided by DevEco Studio.
-You can launch the application directly on an emulator without requiring a physical device.

-The emulator supports most features used in this project, including UI rendering, navigation, state management, and local data storage.

 Build
 Open DevEco Studio